pypeit/PypeIt/doc/cookbook.rst

 ======================================

-PypeIt separates the "basic" data reduction steps performed by :ref:`run-pypeit` from a series of :ref:`further_processing` steps that can be performed using separate scripts.
+PypeIt separates the "basic" data reduction steps performed by :ref:`run-pypeit` from a series of further processing steps that can be performed using separate scripts.
 One of these is flux-calibration, or :doc:`fluxing`.

 :doc:`fluxing` is a a two-stage process: (1) generate a